ajakaja/ajakaja.github.io/_posts/2026-05-25-everything-is-logarithms.md

 This is perfectly simple, but for some reason it's hard to think about logarithms that way.
 The notation kind of... obfuscates things?
 Specifically it is hard to read $$\log_b x$$ as "how many copies of $$b$$ are in $$x$$", because that English expression should correspond to the notation $$x/b$$, not $$\log_b x$$.
 "How many factors of $$b$$ are in $$x$$" is a bit better, but it still feels off.

-I found a way of thinking about logarithms which I think makes this clearer, but you have to allow a sort of odd object that I am call the _baseless logarithm_.
+I found a way of thinking about logarithms which I think makes this clearer, but you have to allow a sort of odd object that I will call the _baseless logarithm_.
 It is simply a logarithm without a base:

 $$\log N$$